 The following morning was a gorgeous one, perfect for exploring the little that’s around.
 I sorted out my diving schedule early on, rented a rusty beach bicycle from the local grocery shop and headed out.
 Most human activity in Rangiroa takes place on the main motu, which is large enough to sustain a village, a few dive centers, a bunch of pensions and even a paved road.
 Cycling around here is really for the lazy, flat throughout without much traffic – just falling coconuts.

-I guess the only thing missing in Rangiroa, and in the atolls in general, are the fruit.
+I guess the only thing missing in Rangiroa, and in the atolls in general, is the fruit.
 I was so used to stopping at roadside stalls and picking up some fresh fruit like in Moorea, but there’s none of that around here.
 In fact, fruits and vegetables arrive here by boat once per week (weather permitting), and everything is pretty much pre-ordered by the locals.
 What isn’t missing around here are the sharks.
 You just leisurely cycle along and see them wandering around in the shallow water right beside you.

 As for the beaches, Rangiroa is not really blessed with those either.
-A two hour boat ride to the other side of the lagoon will take you to a few gorgeous ones, but around the village there’s not much sand.
+A two-hour boat ride to the other side of the lagoon will take you to a few gorgeous ones, but around the village, there’s not much sand.
 There is one public beach that’s not bad, but it’s the color of the water that leaves a lasting impression.
 I got to the beach just as the local soccer team was practicing in the dead heat of this perfect Saturday.
 Don’t forget to hydrate guys!

-After only 3 km’s of sweaty cycling, the rusty chain of my rusty beach bike gave in and I needed to call for some roadside assistance.
+After only 3 km of sweaty cycling, the rusty chain of my rusty beach bike gave in and I needed to call for some roadside assistance.
 After a bit of ‘island time’ waiting, I was back on the road and at the village of Tiputa, at the opening of one of the main passes in and out of the lagoon.
 The village is the biggest in Rangiroa, but I use this term loosely.
 Believe it or not, it’s the biggest town in the archipelago and when locals come here, it’s like they’ve arrived in Manhattan.
 As small as a village may be, there’s always more than one church…

 It was a quiet Saturday, with not much happening in the village except at the pier – where local fishermen were gearing up for dinner.
 Honestly, it took this guy just a few seconds to catch each fish – too easy with such an abundance of fish around here.